 Nutrition plays a vital role when attempting to jump higher.

 Eating healthy wholesome foods will help optimize body composition, fuel you through workouts and aid in recovery.

 The best vertical jump programs all include detailed instructions on what to eat while undertaking their regime.

-Eat enough protein to repair your muscles and maximise strength gains
+Eat enough protein to repair your muscles and maximize strength gains

 The Australian Institute of Sport (AIS) recommends that athletes consume around 1.5-1.7grams/kg/day of protein.